BluesparkLabs/iu_paragraphs/README.md

 Paragraph types currently available with this module include:

-* Section - the top-level Paragraph type that you should add to your content types; it supports background colors and custom height/width and separators logic.
+* Section - the top-level Paragraph type that you should add as a field on your content types; it supports background colors & images, parallax, as well as other display settings like height/width/padding, text alignment, and visibility rules, all from the standard IU Framework CSS.
 * Text
 * Image
 * Carousel
+* Call To Action
+* Callouts & Pullquotes
 * Accordion
-* Tabs
+* Stats
+* Tabs - Not mentioned in the IU Pattern Library, but code was found in the IU Framework CSS for these.
+The implementation is based on Zurb Foundation Tabs and styling is completed via the [IU Drupal theme][3].
 * Grid Buider - Build rows of equal-width <em>grid item</em> columns.
 * Drupal Block - Embed a Drupal block inside a Paragraph.
 * Drupal View - Embed a Drupal view in a Paragraph via viewsreference module.
 * Form - Embeds a Drupal webform via the included iu_paragraphs_webform submodule.

 # Roadmap